PietroBonardi/advise_only/README.md

-This repo is made of:
-- Exploration
-- Feature Selection
-- Clustering
-- Validation, Manifold Learning (TSNE)
-- Comments on results
+The purpose of this repo it is explained in wealth_management.pdf.

+Team members:
-@Leonardo Alchieri, Davide Badalotti, Pietro Bonardi, Giulia Boschi
+@Leonardo Alchieri, Davide Badalotti, Giulia Boschi